mantasjasikenas/battleships/README.md

 **Service classes**

+- *HubConnectionService* - service handles the SignalR connections and event sending

 - *MatchService* - service defines various methods to initialize the models required for a new match

 - *AttachHandlerService* - service defines methods for resolving the appropriate function to perform an attack based on the given ammo type

 - *PlayerService* - service defines methods new player creation as well as player object saving and fetching via session storage

+- *MatchEventsCallbackHandler* - class is responsible for handling received events

+- *MatchEventsCallbackInvokeable* - class is used by *MatchEventsCallbackHandler* to organize the event handlers

 ## Quickstart guide